 The Pitzen knot (snug connection)

 This knot is our standout choice for tying on a lure, hook or swivel with a snug connection for both mono and fluoro line.
 The Pitzen knot (also called the 16-20 knot, or Eugene Bend) has been found to retain 97% of the rated strength of the line.
-It’s simple to tie (see below for video or click here for words/pictures) and importantly it draws up with a little click that you can feel that also serves to verify that it is tied correctly.
+It’s simple to tie (see below for illustrated instructions and video) and importantly it draws up with a little click that you can feel that also serves to verify that it is tied correctly.
 It works just as well with fluorocarbon as it does with monofilament lines.

 The Improved (or non-slip) Loop Knot (loop connection)